 The order establishing administrative penalties shall be served by certified mail to the operator.
-Any such order shall become effective upon issuance and the penalties imposed therein shall be paid to the Director within fifteen (15)thirty (30) days. unless If the order imposing administrative penalties is appealed to the Board, the operator shall deposit any amounts due pursuant to Section 10-11.10 with the County Treasury in an account earning interest at the County pooled rate.
-Any appeal to the Board must be filed with the Clerk of the Boar within fifteen (15) days after the order is first mailed.
-The Board shall hear the appeal de novo. pursuant to Article 11 of this chapter.
+Any such order shall become effective upon issuance and the penalties imposed therein shall be paid to the Director within thirty (30) days, unless the order imposing administrative penalties is appealed to the Board, pursuant to Article 11 of this chapter.
 If no writ petition is filed, then the order setting administrative penalties shall not be subject to review by any court or agency.

 Any decision by the Board to order administrative penalties shall become effective within thirty (30) days, unless the operator files a petition for writ of mandate in the superior court for review of the order.
-If no writ petitionappeal is filed, then the order setting administrative penalties shall not be subject to review by any court or agency.
+If no appeal is filed, then the order setting administrative penalties shall not be subject to review by any court or agency.
 The order establishing administrative penalties shall be served by certified mail to the operator.